 Kerosene Man returns nearly two decades later, remastered and expanded.
 The 11 tracks from the original release are now joined by 6 live recordings from the rare, promo only vinyl Straight To The Swapmeet: Legendary Authorized Bootleg.

 Fully overseen by Wynn himself (who also contributes new liner notes), this is the ultimate way to experience the burn of Kerosene Man.

-Tears Won’t Help Carolyn The Blue Drifter Younger Under The Weather Here On Earth As Well Something To Remember Me By Killing Time Conspiracy Of The Heart Kerosene Man Anthem Younger(Live at the 9:30 Club) Something To Remember Me By(Live on Snap, KCRW) Graveyard Train(Live on Snap, KCRW) Tell Me When It’s Over(Live at the 9:30 Club) Burn(Live at the 9:30 Club) The Groom’s Still Waiting At The Alter(Live on Snap, KCRW)
+Tears Won’t Help Carolyn The Blue Drifter Younger Under The Weather Here On Earth As Well Something To Remember Me By Killing Time Conspiracy Of The Heart Kerosene Man Anthem Younger(Live at the 9:30 Club) Something To Remember Me By(Live on Snap, KCRW) Graveyard Train(Live on Snap, KCRW) Tell Me When It’s Over(Live at the 9:30 Club) Burn(Live at the 9:30 Club) The Groom’s Still Waiting At The Altar(Live on Snap, KCRW)